jchoca/vegan-faq/README.md

 Opinions are my own.

+{{TOC}}

 #### What is veganism?
 According to the vegan society,

 >Veganism is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.

 Veganism is not just a diet.
 It is a way of life that seeks to eschew all animal exploitation.
-This also includes avoiding clothing, accessories, make-up, or any other product that relies on animals or animal testing.
-This also includes avoiding forms of entertainment, such as zoos or aquariums.
+This also includes avoiding clothing, accessories, make-up, any other products that rely on animals or animal testing, and avoiding forms of entertainment, such as zoos or aquariums, that inherently exploit animals.

 #### What about vegetarianism?
 Dairy and eggs don't rely on killing animals, right?
 Unfortunately, the dairy and egg industry are no less cruel and callous than their meat counterparts.
 In fact, one might argue that the dairy and beef industry are just two sides of the same coin, as are the egg and chicken industries.